5D Chess with Multiverse Time Travel: Variants

 The game features a puzzle mode.

+Turn Zero is a variant starting with a configuration in which there is an additional board for Black a half-turn earlier in the main timeline.
+The variant is often used in tournament play for balancing purposes.

 Release

 The game was launched on 22 July 2020 on Steam.
 It was developed by Conor Petersen and Thunkspace.
 Petersen said that he had enjoyed chess variants such as three-dimensional chess and conceived of using time as an additional dimension for piece movements.
-He said: "From there, I tried to solve each problem or paradox I found."
+He said, "From there, I tried to solve each problem or paradox I found".

 Reception

-5D Chess with Multiverse Time Travel received highly positive reviews.
 Kotaku reviewer Nathan Grayson called the game "remarkably elegant for what it is".
-Arne Kaehler, of ChessBase, noted that while the game ran well and is a fun chess variant, the opponent AI was not very competent.
-A Digitally Downloaded reviewer noted that, due to the increasing complexity of the game as turns pass, it presents a "limitless well of possibility".
+Arne Kaehler of ChessBase wrote that while the game ran well and is a fun chess variant, the opponent AI was not very competent.
+A Digitally Downloaded reviewer wrote that, due to the increasing complexity of the game as turns pass, it presents a "limitless well of possibility".
 Christopher Livingston of PC Gamer called the game "mind-bending".
 Jacob Aron of New Scientist wrote that the game "isn't for the faint-hearted" and "is brain-meltingly hard".

-Grandmaster Hikaru Nakamura played the game when appearing on VENN in August 2020.
+Chess grandmaster Hikaru Nakamura played the game when appearing on VENN in August 2020, though he drew controversy from the 5D chess player community for refusing to read the rules of the game, and subsequently declaring that the game made no sense.
+Community tutorials for the game have been made.

+The game of 5D Chess featured heavily in one round of the 2023 MIT Mystery Hunt, where a "5D Barred Diagramless [crossword puzzle] With Multiverse Time Travel" was presented.